COG -- Cloud Optimized GeoTIFF generator

 This driver supports virtual I/O operations (/vsimem/, etc.)

-BLOCKSIZE=n: Sets the tile width and height in pixels.
-Defaults to 512.
+512. Sets the tile width and height in pixels.
+Must be divisible by 16.

 JPEGshould generally only be used with Byte data (8 bit per channel).
 But if GDAL is built with internal libtiff and libjpeg, it is possible to read and write TIFF files with 12bit JPEG compressed TIFF files (seen as UInt16 bands with NBITS=12).
 See the "8 and 12 bit JPEG in TIFF" wiki page for more details.
 For the COG driver, JPEG compression for 3 or 4-band images automatically selects the PHOTOMETRIC=YCBCR colorspace with a 4:2:2 subsampling of the Y,Cb,Cr components.